Kiln: The Intelligence Layer Between Ideas and Physical Objects

 Parameterized SQL queries, no eval() or exec(), explicit plugin allow-lists with fault isolation, and credential file permission checks.

-Enterprise features include encrypted G-code at rest (Fernet symmetric encryption with PBKDF2 key derivation), lockable safety profiles that prevent agent modification, and full audit trail export in JSON/CSV for compliance.
+Enterprise features include encrypted G-code at rest (Fernet symmetric encryption with PBKDF2 key derivation), lockable safety profiles that prevent agent modification, hash-chained REST audit events, and full audit trail export in JSON/CSV for compliance.

 15.6 Enterprise Deployment